chriskonnertz/string-calc/README.md

 ### Grammar vs Implementation

-It is important that you notice that the implementations of the parser (`Parser\Parser` class) and the calculator (`Calculator\Calculator` class) do not mimic the production rules defined below exactly.
+It is important to notice that the implementations of the parser (`Parser\Parser` class) and the calculator (`Calculator\Calculator` class) do not mimic the production rules defined below exactly.
 So don't be irritated if you compare the actual implementation with the